What Is The Best Material For A Projector Screen? It’s…

 When choosing, there’s typically slight variations of 3 main colors you’ll come across; grey, black, and white.

-Each has their own advantages and disadvantages so let’s quickly go over and see which color works the best when it comes to projector screen installation.
+Each have their own advantages and disadvantages so let’s quickly cover them to see which color works the best when it comes to projector screen installation.

 White